Bull-E: Plot

+Production

+In September 2014, an interview was published that revealed that singer Johnny Mathis had recorded lines for The Simpsons.
+He was able to observe Dan Castellaneta perform before he recorded his part as a gardener who sings a modified version of his song "Chances Are."

+Cultural references

+While on drugs, Otto encounters characters that parody the ones from The Magic School Bus and the episode's title is a reference to the Pixar film WALL-E.

 Reception

 The episode received a 1.2 rating and was watched by a total of 2.77 million people, making it the most watched show on Fox that night.

 Dennis Perkins of The A.V.
 Club gave the episode a B, saying "since the Homer-Flanders dynamic can only stretch so far—Flanders has to stay Flanders, Homer Homer—an episode that sets out to seek an emotionally satisfying rapprochement between the two has to earn its eventual big moment, and "Bull-E" comes up just short."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He enjoyed the social commentary of the episode and the sight of Moe's seven seconds of cursing.

-Stacy Glanzman of TV Fanatic gave the episode 4.5/5.
+Stacy Glanzman of TV Fanatic gave the episode 4.5 of out 5 stars.
+She liked Homer modulating his voice for different reasons but disliked the repeated instance of Bart's interest in a girl and Otto's hallucination.